 Emax is the maximal effect of a drug on a parameter that is measured.
 For example, this could be a measure of platelet inhibition as an ex-vivo test or the maximum lowering of blood pressure

-EC50 is the concentration of the drug at steady state that produces the half of the maximum effect
+EC50 is the concentration of the drug at a steady-state that produces half of the maximum effect

 Hill coefficient is the slope of the relationship between drug concentration and drug effect.
 Hill coefficients above 2 indicate a steep relationship (i.e., small changes in concentration produce large changes in effect), and hill coefficients above 3 indicate an almost instantaneous "all or none" effect.

 General Mechanisms of Drug Actions